tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:/comment}
 {:br}

+Each PSK MUST be associated with a single Hash algorithm.
+For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for the KDF.
+For externally established PSKs, the Hash algorithm is set when the PSK is established.

+Prior to accepting PSK key establishment, the server MUST validate the "psk_binder" extension.
+If this extension is not present, the server MUST send a fatal "missing_extension" alert.
+If it does not validate, the server MUST send a fatal "decrypt_error" alert.

-In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the selected identity.
+In order to accept PSK key establishment, the server sends an empty "pre_shared_key" extension.

 Clients MUST verify that the server's selected_identity is within the range supplied by the client and that the "key_share" and "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
 If these values are not consistent, the client MUST abort the handshake with an "illegal_parameter" alert.

 If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
 If any other value is returned, the client MUST abort the handshake with an "unknown_psk_identity" alert.

-Note that although 0-RTT data is encrypted with the first PSK identity, the server MAY fall back to 1-RTT and select a different PSK identity if multiple identities are offered.

 ### Early Data Indication